-Ankle arthroscopy is a minimally invasive surgery that allows the doctor to examine the internal structures and perform the necessary treatment through several small punctures.
-To do this, use a special optical system - an arthroscope, which transmits the image in magnification to the monitor.
+Ankle arthroscopy is a minimally invasive surgical procedure that allows the doctor to examine internal structures and perform the necessary treatment through several small punctures.
+For this purpose, a special optical system — an arthroscope — is used, which transmits a magnified image to a monitor.

-The method is used to eliminate the consequences of injuries, pain, blockage of movements or inflammation.
-Due to the accuracy and minimal trauma, recovery after the procedure is quick, and the risk of complications remains lower compared to classical operations.
+The method is used to eliminate the consequences of injuries, pain, movement blockage, or inflammation.
+Due to its accuracy and minimal trauma, recovery after the procedure is quick, and the risk of complications is lower compared to conventional surgery.

-The procedure is indicated for patients with pain, swelling or movement restriction when conservative treatment is ineffective.
-Arthroscopy allows you to diagnose and at the same time eliminate pathology.
-During the intervention, the doctor evaluates the condition of the cartilage tissue, ligaments, synovial membrane and detects damage that needs clarification after MRI or X-ray.
+The procedure is indicated for patients with pain, swelling, or restricted movement when conservative treatment is ineffective.
+Arthroscopy allows both diagnosis and simultaneous treatment of pathology.
+During the intervention, the doctor evaluates the condition of cartilage tissue, ligaments, and the synovial membrane, and detects damage that may require clarification after MRI or X-ray.

-Interventions are not carried out or postponed in the case of:
+Interventions are not performed or are postponed in the following cases:

-The final decision on the procedure is made individually after examination and consultation with an orthopedic traumatologist.
+The final decision regarding the procedure is made individually after examination and consultation with an orthopedic traumatologist.

-The therapeutic procedure is performed using an arthroscope.
-Instruments are introduced through small punctures.
+The procedure is performed using an arthroscope.
+Instruments are inserted through small punctures.
 General or regional anesthesia is used.
-After that, a sterile solution is fed into the joint cavity, which creates an optical environment and allows the synovial membrane, cartilage surface and ligaments to be examined.
+A sterile solution is then introduced into the joint cavity to create an optimal visual environment, allowing examination of the synovial membrane, cartilage surfaces, and ligaments.

-If necessary, the surgeon performs the removal of debris, the grinding of defects, the reconstruction of cartilage or the removal of inflamed areas.
-After completion of the intervention, several small stitches are applied.
-Most patients can move the next day.
+If necessary, the surgeon removes debris, smooths defects, reconstructs cartilage, or removes inflamed tissue.
+After completion of the procedure, several small sutures are applied.
+Most patients are able to move the next day.

-The preparatory stage is important for the safety and effectiveness of the intervention.
-The patient undergoes a clinical examination, consultations and receives clear instructions on behavior before the procedure.
+The preparatory stage is important for the safety and effectiveness of the procedure.
+The patient undergoes a clinical examination, consultations, and receives clear instructions on preoperative behavior.

-It is recommended to discuss concomitant diagnoses and allergies with your doctor in advance.
+It is recommended to discuss comorbidities and allergies with your doctor in advance.

-Arthroscopy of the ankle joint is a safe technique with a low percentage of complications.
-But certain risks remain, as after any surgical intervention.
+Ankle arthroscopy is a safe technique with a low rate of complications.
+However, certain risks remain, as with any surgical intervention.

-Complications rarely occur— mild in 4% of cases, serious in less than 0.2% of operations.
-With the observance of sterility protocols and proper medical supervision, the risk is minimized.
+Complications are rare — mild in about 4% of cases, serious in less than 0.2% of procedures.
+With adherence to sterility protocols and proper medical supervision, the risks are minimized.

-Postoperative recovery takes place in several successive stages.
-They depend on the amount of intervention, the age of the patient and concomitant factors.
+Postoperative recovery occurs in several consecutive stages.
+These depend on the extent of the intervention, the patient’s age, and comorbid factors.

 Typical rehabilitation program after arthroscopy:

-Rehabilitation lasts longer with cartilage defects or combined intervention.
-It is important to follow the doctor's recommendations, to appear regularly for examinations and not to miss the prescribed physical activity.
-You should also consult with a specialist before returning to sports.
+Rehabilitation may take longer in cases of cartilage defects or combined interventions.
+It is important to follow the doctor’s recommendations, attend regular check-ups, and not miss prescribed physical activity.
+Consultation with a specialist is also recommended before returning to sports.

-The cost of the operation depends on the type of procedure (diagnostic or therapeutic), on the nature of the pathology and the extent of the joint damage.
-You can check prices by signing up for a consultation at Mashtaler Ortho&Trauma Clinic in Lviv.
+The cost of the procedure depends on the type of intervention (diagnostic or therapeutic), the nature of the pathology, and the extent of joint damage.
+You can specify the prices by scheduling a consultation at Mashtaler Ortho&Trauma Center in Lviv.

 31000 UAH